Cypress Glen Campground

 Named one of the “10 Coolest Places You’ve Never Been in North America” by the World Wildlife Fund, Withlacoochee State Forest is a haven for the outdoor enthusiast.
 Activities include miles of trails for hiking, bicycling, horseback riding and canoeing.
 Seasonal hunting is available in most of the forest, and fishing is plentiful on Withlacoochee’s many lakes and waterways.
 Several campgrounds are available and feature developed and primitive campsites.
 The forest also has group camps for organized youth group excursions.
 Croom Motorcycle Area provides 2,600 acres of off-road facilities for motorcycles and all-terrain vehicles (ATVs).
 Several day-use facilities are located on the forest and provide areas for picnicking and wildlife viewing.

-Croom MTB Trails: There is a 35-mile loop and a 12-mile loop and both are interconnected via other trails.
+Croom MTB Trails: There is a 35-mile loop and a 12-mile loop, and both are interconnected via other trails.
 The terrain varies from rolling, pine-forested hills to low lying oak hammocks.
-The trails through the hammocks are usually more twisty and close spaced while on the northern end includes several miles of trail through an abandoned lime rock pit.
-More details and maps at SWAMP MTB
+The trails through the hammocks are usually more twisty and close-spaced, while the northern end includes several miles of trail through an abandoned lime rock pit More details and maps at SWAMP MTB

-At 46 miles in length, the Withlacoochee State Trail is presently one of the the longest paved rail-trails in Florida.
-With a generally flat terrain and many access points, the trail is an ideal venue for all skill and fitness levels of cycling.
-The trail offers rich opportunities for viewing plants & wildlife and provides access to many other outstanding recreational opportunities, the MTB trails in the Croom area and some access to the Withlacoochee River.
+Road Biking: At 46 miles in length, the Withlacoochee State Trail is presently one of Florida’s longest paved rail-trails.
+With a generally flat terrain and many access points, the trail is ideal for all cycling skills and fitness levels.
+The trail offers rich opportunities for viewing plants & wildlife and provides access to many other outstanding recreational opportunities, the MTB trails in the Croom area, and some access to the Withlacoochee River.

 Withlacoochee State Forest has several waterways that flow through different portions of the property.
 The Withlacoochee River, Little Withlacoochee River and Jumper Creek have all been designated as Outstanding Florida Waters.
 The most notable is the Withlacoochee River, which meanders through 13 miles of the forest.